wcm-io-caravan/caravan-rhyme/README.md

 You can implement this interface completely by yourself, but this will require you to also implement the JSON parsing and exception handling according to the expectations of the framework.

-A simpler way is to implement the callback-style [HttpClientSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HttpClientSupport.java) interface, and then call `HalResourceLoader#withCustomHttpClient()` to adapt it.
+A simpler way is to implement the callback-style [HttpClientSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HttpClientSupport.java) interface, and then use the [HalResourceLoaderBuilder](core/src/main/java/io/wcm/caravan/rhyme/api/client/HalResourceLoaderBuilder.java).

 In both cases, you should extend the [AbstractHalResourceLoaderTest](src/test/java/io/wcm/caravan/ryhme/testing/client/AbstractHalResourceLoaderTest.java)
 (from test test-jar) to test your implementation against a Wiremock server.
 These unit tests ensures that all expectations regarding response and error handling are met.

+The `HalResourceLoaderBuilder` also has further method to enable persistent caching of responses which are explained in a later section.

 ## Rendering HAL resources in your web service